Embeddings of semisimple complex Lie groups and cohomological components of modules: Introduction

-The methods employed by Dimitrov and Roth for the proof of their criterion for nonvanishing are algebro-geometric.
+The methods employed in \cite{Dimitrov-Roth long} for the proof of the above criterion for nonvanishing are algebro-geometric.
 However, condition (\ref{For Cond D-R}) is Lie theoretic in nature and it seemed desirable to have a proof and ``explanation'' for this criterion in Lie theoretic terms.
 The necessary framework is readily available in Kostant's fundamental paper on Lie algebra cohomology, \cite{Kostant}, and turns out to be sufficiently flexible to allow treatment of the general case.
-Kostant's theorem is a Lie-algebraic counterpart to the Borel-Weil-Bott theorem and has a particularly strong feature: explicit harmonic representatives.
+Kostant's theorem (Th.
+5.14 in \cite{Kostant}, presented here as Th. \ref{Theo Kostant's}) is a Lie-algebraic counterpart to the Borel-Weil-Bott theorem and has a particularly strong feature: explicit harmonic representatives.

-In theorem \ref{Theo Necessity} of the present paper we provide a complete solution of problem I. The criterion can be formulated briefly, using Kostant's harmonics, as follows:\\
+In Theorem \ref{Theo Necessity} of the present paper we provide a complete solution of problem I. The criterion can be formulated briefly, using Kostant's harmonics, as follows:\\

 {\it The pullback $\pi^{\wt{\lambda}}$ is non-zero if and only if it can be realized on harmonic representatives.}\\